Bill of Sale Requirements in Delaware

 A Bill of Sale summarizes the deal you have agreed to, as either the buyer or seller of a vehicle.
-Delaware doesn't offer a specific form for a Bill of Sale; however, the DMV does require a Sellers Report of Sale, which is available online using the free Adobe Reader.
+Delaware doesn't offer a specific form for a Bill of Sale; however, the DMV does require a Vehicle Transfer Notification With Buyer Information Form, which is available online using the free Adobe Reader.

 If you are the seller of a vehicle, once you've completed the Bill of Sale you have more work to do.
 You must assign the title to the buyer, pay off any debt remaining on the car, and return your license plates if you aren't transferring them to a new vehicle.

 If you are the buyer, the Bill of Sale will be at the beginning of all your DMV transactions, starting with temporary tags.
 Get organized and keep your Bill of Sale close by with all your inspection, title, and registration documents.

 Components of a Good Bill of Sale